 - Complete annual training on Learning Exchange. - Familiarize themselves with the Quick Reference Guide and know the specific emergency response plans for each area in which they work and where these plans are documented.
-Since the most common disaster threat to the region is tornados, House Staff should especially learn plans for responding to a tornado threat in each area. - Participate in drills including fire drills whenever possible. - Also learn the emergency response plans for any location outside of VUMC where they rotate.
+Since the most common disaster threat to the region is tornados, House Staff should especially learn plans for responding to a tornado threat in each area. - Participate in drills such as fire drills whenever possible. - Learn the emergency response plans for any location outside of VUMC where they rotate.
 Note that overhead announcement codes for other institutions may be different than they are at VUMC.

 More information about emergency preparedness at VUMC is available here: https://emergency.vanderbilt.edu/vumc/index.php.
-The VUMC Department of

-Emergency Preparedness is also available to provide guidance or give presentations (if requested).
+The VUMC Department of Emergency Preparedness is also available to provide guidance or give presentations (if requested).

-L. CERTIFICATE OF SERVICE
+CERTIFICATE OF SERVICE

 The GME office will provide a Certificate of Service to each House Staff.
-This certificate will be provided no earlier than 4 weeks prior to completion of training/appointment at the discretion of the ACGME DIO.
+This certificate will indicate the dates of employment, and will be created after completion and/or after the end of training/appointment in the situation of program non-completion.
+The certificate will be issued to the House Staff after the summative evaluation has been submitted to the GME Office and the House Staff have completed the exit process.
 In the event of loss or destruction of the certificate, a copy of the original will be provided.
-Once you have finished training, the name on the certificate will not be changed and will remain consistent with the name used during the period of training and the name on the original certificate.
+Once House Staff have ended training at VUMC, the name on the certificate will not be changed and will remain consistent with the name used during the period of training and the name on the original certificate.

-M. VACATION AND LEAVE POLICY AND PAY DURING LEAVE
+VACATION AND LEAVE POLICY AND PAY DURING LEAVE